Desean Jackson’s Nestea Plunge.

 James Willis intercepts Aikman in the end zone, then laterals to Troy Vincent who takes it the rest of the way to seal the Eagles win.

 Buddy gets revenge on the Cowboys by having Randall fake a kneel down and throw a bomb late in a win over the Cowboys.
-(Can’t embed it to a certain time it seems but the link will take you there.)

 The Eagles stop Emmitt twice.
 The Cowboys go for it on 4th and 1.
 The Eagles stop them, but the refs say that the play didn’t count because it was the 2 minute warning.
 The Cowboys run Emmitt again, and the Eagles stop him again, then kick the winning field goal.